Terstegge/rp2350b-launchpad-PCB/README.md

 Why was this board designed?
 I have been using the MSP432 Launchpad from TI for quite a while in university classes teaching microcontroller technology.
 Unfortunately TI has stopped producing all MSP432-related products.
-Still we have purchased lots of TI boosterpack-boards like the Educational Boosterpack MK II.
+Still we have lots of TI boosterpack-boards like the Educational Boosterpack MK II.
-The be able to use these Boosterpacks also in the future, a new Launchpad had to be found.
+To be able to use these Boosterpacks also in the future, a new Launchpad had to be found or designed.
 The RP2350B is a very interesting microcontroller, and, what is quite important for educational purposes, it has excellent documentation.
 So this board came to life.
-As far as I know this is the only RP2350 board including a picoprobe debugger.
+As far as I know this is the only RP2350 board including a picoprobe debugger, which makes programming for the students a lot easier.

 ![RP2040 Lauchpad picture 1](images/rp2350-lp-front.jpg)
 ![RP2040 Lauchpad picture 1](images/rp2350-lp-back.jpg)